 Filing One Year

-If everything fails, or you want to try to play it as safe as possible.
-Simply file tax returns for one year.
-This gets rid of the problem that we had earlier.
+If everything fails, you want to try to play it as safe as possible.
+File tax returns for one year, which gets rid of the problem we had earlier.

 Something to Keep in Mind

 If you miss any of your T-slips, there’s a possibility that you might be penalized 20% by the CRA.
 That’s applied even if the CRA has a copy of it on record.

 It’s important to remember to file your taxes on time to avoid unwanted penalties.
 If you can’t file your taxes due to severe issues, inform the CRA.
 There are many helpful options they offer for those that can’t pay.

 It’s better to come forward first before they contact you.
 That way, you can qualify for the Voluntary Disclosure Programs.

 If you want to get rid of any of your documents, a rule of thumb is to ask first!
 You wouldn’t want to get rid of something that could get you in any trouble.